jesstunn/rscam-group2/README.md

 The repository is organised into the following structure:

 - Main simulation files:
-  - `parameters.py`: Defines simulation parameters
+  - `parameters.py`: Defines simulation base parameters
   - `mesh.py`: Handles mesh generation and visualisation
   - `stokes.py`: Solves the Stokes equations for fluid flow
   - `adv_diff.py`: Solves the advection-diffusion equation for concentration